-- When the DNR has a fire that may qualify for Fire Management Application Grant (FMAG) assistance, DNR's Governor's Authorized Representative (GAR) or Alternate Governor's Authorized Representative (AGAR) will contact the BLM-AFS Chief, Division of Fire Operations (or acting Principal Advisor) and notify them of the Declaration and provide a copy of the FEMA Form, Request for Fire Management Assistance Grant if needed. - The BLM-AFS, in exercising its responsibilities as the FEMA Principal Advisor, will prepare and submit the FEMA Form Principal Advisor's Report and coordinate all such action with DNR. - DNR is notified by FEMA if the incident qualifies for a FMAG.
-DNR Incident Business representative will then notify the Federal Incident Business Specialists once the FEMA-qualifying period has been established. - All agencies agree to provide the DNR with all financial/payment data pertinent to the declared incident.
-This report will include but is not limited to travel, payroll, and vendors with amount paid.
-In addition, all agencies will provide copies of payroll time & attendance reports or equivalent; travel vouchers or equivalent; aviation flight reports or equivalent; any invoices paid; and backup/source documentation for payroll, travel, aviation charges, and invoices; shift tickets; additions or deductions; rental agreements; inspection checklists; signed rental conditions; and Resource Orders attributable to FEMA incident.
+- When the DNR has a fire that may qualify for Fire Management Application Grant (FMAG) assistance, DNR's Governor's Authorized Representative (GAR) or Alternate Governor's Authorized Representative (AGAR) will contact the BLM AFS Branch Chief of Fire Operations (or acting Principal Advisor) and notify them of the Declaration and provide a copy of the FEMA Form, Request for Fire Management Assistance Grant if needed. - The BLM AFS, in exercising its responsibilities as the FEMA Principal Advisor, will prepare and submit the FEMA Form Principal Advisor's Report and coordinate all such action with DNR. - DNR is notified by FEMA if the incident qualifies for a FMAG.
+A DNR Incident Business representative will then notify the Federal Incident Business Specialists once the FEMAqualifying period is established. - All agencies agree to provide the DNR with all financial/payment data pertinent to the declared incident.
+When requested, this report will include but is not limited to travel, payroll, and vendors with amount paid.
+In addition, all agencies will provide copies of payroll time and attendance reports or equivalent; travel vouchers or equivalent; aviation flight reports or equivalent; any invoices paid; and backup/source documentation for payroll, travel, aviation charges, and invoices; shift tickets; additions or deductions; rental agreements; inspection checklists; signed rental conditions; and resource orders attributable to the FEMA incident.
 All agencies will also provide DNR access to the final fire package for any FMAG fire occurring in their protection area.
-This includes IAPs, night reports, ICS-209s, investigation reports, and all other items normally in the final fire package. - The DNR agrees to reimburse the BLM-AFS, NPS, FWS, USFS, and BIA for costs associated with the above normal workload of gathering source documentation to satisfy FEMA requirements.
+This includes IAPs, night reports, ICS-209s, investigation reports, and all other items normally in the final fire package. - The DNR agrees to reimburse the BLM AFS, NPS, FWS, USFS, and BIA for costs associated with the above normal workload of gathering source documentation to satisfy FEMA requirements.

 2. Meals and Lodging for Resource Ordered and Subsisted Personnel established annually for each location.
-Meals, including sack lunches that are ordered, regardless of whether they are consumed, will be billed to the charge code.
+Meals, including ordered sack lunches, regardless of whether they are consumed, will be billed to the charge code.

-Costs for meals and lodging for personnel being subsisted with Resource Order documentation are calculated and billed with the Suppression and Non-Specific Suppression Support Expenses.
+Costs for meals and lodging for personnel being subsisted with resource order documentation are calculated and billed with the Suppression and Non-Specific Suppression Support Expenses.